jmonclard/MopScreens/README.md

 [ ] Add MP, DNF etc... translation (work in progress)

-###2016-01-09 Warning fix and simultaneous support of both original MeOS display and new "screen" display
+###2016-01-09 Warning fix and simultaneous support of both original MeOS display and new "MopScreens" display
 ####What's New ?
 [x] Fixes a warning issue in formatResult() function in functions.php